By Amanda Settle

 *Amanda Settle is a travel writer and blogger who spent several years living in Kuwait.

 The Kuwait visa situation is changing.
 Until recently, just about everyone had to apply for a visa through a Kuwaiti embassy.
 Now, visas for citizens of a number of countries are available online.
 Citizens of the Gulf Cooperation Countries (GCC) may enter without a visa, and foreign GCC residents can apply online for a Kuwait visa, whether their country is eligible for an online visa or not.

 There’s no avoiding it – Kuwait is hot, especially at certain times of the year.
 The best way to avoid the extreme heat is to visit between October and April, when the milder temperatures allow you to explore the country rather than lie about in a heat-induced stupor.

-You won’t find pork or alcohol in Kuwait as they are both illegal and banned by law.
+You won’t find pork or alcohol in Kuwait as they are banned by law.
 Drunken behavior is also an offence so even if you are offered an alcoholic drink, be wary.

 Carry your passport at all times.
 Police in search of illegal immigrants often randomly check vehicles but you have nothing to worry about – just make sure you have your ID with you.